microsoft/BotFramework-WebChat/SPEECH.md

 This integration code is excerpted from a [sample named "Integrating with Cognitive Services Speech Services"](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/06.c.cognitive-services-speech-services-js).

-> To focus on the integration code, we simplified from the original by using subscription key instead of authorization token.
+> To bring more focus around the integration, we simplified from the original sample code by using subscription key instead of authorization token.
 You should always use authorization token for production systems.

 ```js
 const {